calebmsword/javascript-notes/type-checking.md

 }
 ```

 This better represents what we think of when we see the word `instanceof`.
 This function is very specific about the type of the object.
-This still isn't secure, however, because we could easily change the constructor's prototype before calling this function to create an artifical result.
+This still isn't secure, however, because we could easily change an object's prototype before calling this function to create an artifical result.

 # `Object.prototype.toString.call`